Maggie Betts: Engram

 Betts wrote and directed the film, Engram (2014), a 25-minute short film featuring Isabel Lucas and Oliver Ackland.
 This film focuses on the story of two elderly strangers attempting to re-discover a mutual memory as they waited to board a subway train.
-Betts claimed that the original inspiration for Engram was derived from the experience her mom had as a survivor of a hit-and-run accident in her youth.
+Betts claimed that the original inspiration for Engram was derived from the experience her mother had as a survivor of a hit-and-run accident in her youth.

 Novitiate

 Betts also served as the writer and director of the film Novitiate (2017).
 After participation in the Sundance Film Festival in 2017, this film was nominated for the Grand Jury Prize.
 It explores the story of a young woman who struggles to understand her newly selected religion as she strives to become a nun.

 The Burial

-Betts also served as the director of the upcoming film The Burial, starring Tommy Lee Jones, Jamie Foxx, and Jurnee Smollett.
+Betts also served as the director of the 2023 film The Burial, starring Tommy Lee Jones, Jamie Foxx, and Jurnee Smollett.